aliabdoli/algorithm-hackerrank/NOTES.md

 ## Basic Datastructure Csharp

+- HashSet complexity
+    - adding, removing and search O(1)
+    - union/intersect O(n+m)
 - **list Distinct() complexity is O(N)**
-  - Hashshet mostly O(1), use hashset instead
+  - Hashset mostly O(1), use hashset instead
     - even if you implement IComparer
         - `it does not worsen algo complexity`: see `AbsolutePermutation`
     - `ALL THREE` for reference objects to be used in hash